Who Is John Goodman?

 His film career now moving in full force, Goodman appeared in The Borrowers (1997) and then appeared in another Coen brothers film, The Big Lebowski (1997), which earned Goodman rave reviews from critics and audiences and went on to become a cult classic.
 He also appeared in the Blues Brothers remake Blues Brothers 2000 (1998), with Dan Aykroyd, and starred as Big Dan Teague in another critically acclaimed Coen brothers film, O Brother, Where Art Thou?
 (2001), a loose retelling of Homer's epic poem The Odyssey.

 In addition to film and television, Goodman added voice-over work to his repertoire with 1993's We're Back!
 A Dinosaur's Story.
 The performance led to other voice roles, including the Disney films The Emperor's New Groove (2000), Monsters, Inc. (2001), The Jungle Book 2 (2003) and Cars (2006).

 Goodman continued to work steadily in film and television, including an appearance on the short-lived television drama Studio 60 on the Sunset Strip (2006-07), which earned him an Emmy nomination, and appearances in the Jerry Seinfeld animated film Bee Movie (2007), Speedracer (2008) and Confessions of a Shopaholic (2009).

-Now, maybe busier than ever, Goodman is slated to appear in a slew of upcoming films, including the dark thriller 10 Cloverfield Lane.
-On the heels of the films Goodman stars in comes a return to voice-over work in the form of Ratchet and Clank, a big-screen adaptation of the blockbuster video game series, and as folk hero Paul Bunyan in Bunyan and Babe.
+Goodman also appeared in the dark thriller 10 Cloverfield Lane and returned to voice-over work in the form of Ratchet and Clank, a big-screen adaptation of the blockbuster video game series, and as folk hero Paul Bunyan in Bunyan and Babe.